mikesir87/blog.mikesir87.io/_posts/2019-03-29-creating-elastic-qa-env-using-aws.md

                 <img src="/images/summit-qa/architecture-13.png" />
               </div>
               <div class="flex-caption">
-                <p>When a request comes in to the "launcher", it looks at the requested host (each stack has its own subdomain) and determines if the stack is frozen.
-If it is, a <code>RESUME</code> event is published.</p>
+                <p>When a request comes in to the "launcher", it determines the stack for the requested host (each is on its own subdomain).
+If the stack is frozen, a <code>RESUME</code> event is published.</p>
-                <p>The state machine sends a task to scale the service back up and eventually...</p>
+                <p>The state machine executes a task to scale the service back up and eventually...</p>
               </div>
          </li>
         <li>